Bash Scripting

 - Notice how not all variables values are explicitly declared as string

-is the positional number for a parameter coming into the script when it is called from the CLIm if this isnull
+nullsuch as1is the positional number for a parameter coming into the script when it is called from the CLIm if this isnullthen setNAME=Slim Shady.

 - Well this special operation allows default values to be assigned to the variable if something is